Wednesday, 19 January 2011

 approximately 80 USD for two hours of entertainment.

-One can buy a DVD player for approximately 40 USD and 10 US dollars (USD).
-Popcorn costs about six USD,
+One can buy a DVD player for approximately 40 USD and

 a DVD rental is about four USD.
 Popcorn and soda for a